mikeRozen/MRDropDown/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
-IOS 9.0 or higher
-IOS 10.0 for the Sample project
+IOS 9.0 or higher, IOS 10.0 for the Sample project

 ## Installation